Gael-Lopes-Da-Silva/MyVscodeConfig/README.md

 > This is my configuration for Visual Studio Code.
 The key bindings can be difficult to understand.
 You can see with the keybindings.json and the keybinding extention.

 > [!WARNING]
-> I only added the extensions that change vs code, not the ones related to the languages.
+> I only added extensions that change Visual Studio Code or add features, not the ones related to programming languages.

 ---